vuvu10/movie_trailer/README.md

 4. README.md

 # Run the project in your system.
+1. Download the project.
+2. Or clone to your local environment.
-Go to the project directory & run python entertainment_center.py
+3. Navigate to the directory cd
+4. Run python entertainment_cente.py